vmware/concord-bft/README.md

     sudo apt-get install g++

+Get OpenSSL:
+We use OpenSSL for TLS communication and SHA3.
+For SHA3, OpenSSL must be >= version 1.1.1.
+This is the latest update to Ubuntu 18.04.

+    sudo apt-get install openssl libssl-dev

 #### (Optional) Use log4cplus

 We have simple console logger but if you wish to use log4cplus - we have an